 Actuarial Assumptions.
-The total pension liability in the December 31, 2013 actuarial valuation was determined using the following actuarial assumptions applied to all periods included in the measurement:
+The total pension liability in the December 31, 2014 actuarial valuation was determined using the following actuarial assumptions applied to all periods included in the measurement:

-Valuation Date December 31, 2013 Measurement Date June 30, 2015 Experience Study Report 2014, published September 2015 Actuarial cost method Entry Age Normal Amortization method Amortized as a level percentage of payroll as layered amortization bases over a closed period; Tier One/Tier Two UAL is amortized over 20 years and OPSRP pension UAL is amortized over 16 years.
-Asset valuation method Market value of assets Actuarial assumptions: Inflation rate 2.75 percent Investment rate of return 7.75 percent Projected salary increases 3.75 percent overall payroll growth; salaries for individuals are assumed to grow at 3.75 percent plus assumed rates of merit/longevity increases based on service Cost of living adjustments (COLA) Blend of 2% COLA and graded COLA (1.25%/0.15%) in accordance with Moro decision; blend based on service.
-Mortality Healthy retirees and beneficiaries: RP-2000 Sex-distinct, generational per Scale AA, with collar adjustments and set-backs as described in the valuation.
+Valuation Date December 31, 2014 Measurement Date June 30, 2016 Experience Study Report 2014, published September 2015 Actuarial cost method Entry Age Normal Amortization method Amortized as a level percentage of payroll as layered amortization bases over a closed period; Tier One/Tier Two UAL is amortized over 20 years and OPSRP pension UAL is amortized over 16 years.
+Asset valuation method Market value of assets Actuarial assumptions: Inflation rate 2.50 percent Investment rate of return 7.50 percent Projected salary increases 3.50 percent overall payroll growth; salaries for individuals are assumed to grow at 3.50 percent plus assumed rates of merit/longevity increases based on service Cost of living adjustments (COLA) Blend of 2% COLA and graded COLA (1.25%/0.15%) in accordance with Moro decision; blend based on service.
+Mortality Healthy retirees and beneficiaries: RP-2000 Sex-distinct, generational per Scale BB, with collar adjustments and set-backs as described in the valuation.
 Active members: Mortality rates are a percentage of healthy retiree rates that vary by group, as described in the valuation.
-Disabled retirees: Mortality rates are a percentage (65% for males, 90% for females) of the RP-2000 static combined disabled mortality sex-distinct table.
+Disabled retirees: Mortality rates are a percentage (70% for males, 95% for females) of the RP-2000 static combined disabled mortality sex-distinct per Scale BB.
 Active members: Mortality rates are a percentage of healthy retiree rates that vary by group, as described in the valuation.

-Disabled retirees: Mortality rates are a percentage (65% for males, 90% for females) of the RP-2000 static combined disabled mortality sex-distinct table.
-Active members: Mortality rates are a percentage (65% for males, 90% for females) of the RP-2000 static combined disabled mortality sex-distinct table.
-Notes to the Basic Financial Statements For the Year ended June 30, 2016
+Notes to the Basic Financial Statements For the Year ended June 30, 2017

 Actuarial valuations of an ongoing plan involve estimates of the value of projected benefits and assumptions about the probability of events far into the future.
 Actuarially determined amounts are subject to continual revision as actual results are compared to past expectations and new estimates are made about the future.
 Experience studies are performed as of December 31 of even numbered years.
-The methods and assumptions shown above are based on the 2014 Experience Study which reviewed experience for the four-year period ending on December 31, 2014.
+The methods and assumptions shown above are based on the 2016 Experience Study which reviewed experience for the four-year period ending on December 31, 2016.

 Discount Rate.
-The discount rate used to measure the total pension liability was 7.75 percent for the Defined Benefit Pension Plan.
+The discount rate used to measure the total pension liability was 7.50 percent for the Defined Benefit Pension Plan.
 The projection of cash flows used to determine the discount rate assumed that contributions from plan members and those of the contributing employers are made at the contractually required rates, as actuarially determined.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments for the Defined Benefit Pension Plan was applied to all periods of projected benefit payments to determine the total pension liability.